 Let’s say you spend $600 each year on Christmas.
 Rather than waiting until the end of the year and having that oh shit moment when you realize how much you’re spending (end ultimately putting it on a credit card), you can save throughout the year.
 Set aside $50 per month for Christmas, and when December rolls around, you’ll have your entire $600.

 Sinking funds are effective for three different types of purchases.
-The first type of purchase is expected costs that you know how much will cost.
-Examples of this include vehicle registration, insurance, and annual subscriptions.
+The first type of purchase is expected costs you know how much will cost.
+Sinking fund examples of this include vehicle registration, insurance, and annual subscriptions.

 The final type of expense you can use sinking funds for is saving for financial goals.
 If you’re saving up for a vacation or the downpayment on a home, you can use sinking funds by setting aside a specific amount of money each month.

 The important thing you have to remember is to treat your sinking funds just like any other bill — Nonnegotiable.

 There are so many expenses that pop up throughout the course of the year that we know are coming, but that somehow always seem to catch us by surprise.
 And they always end up screwing your budget.

 Sinking funds allow you to spread those expenses out across each month instead of paying them in a lump sum when they pop up.
 That way, you can ensure you’re never going over budget.